Multinational universities of the future?

 However, it is all part of the mentality that has brought campuses of overseas universities to China, or Malaysia, or the Middle East Gulf states, or (soon) India, and now maybe New York.
 Some of these ventures have worked, but many of them haven’t, and it certainly seems more difficult and complex to establish a successful (say) European university campus in the Far East than it is to set up a Coca Cola bottling factory.

 I am not against these ventures, and believe that when properly planned they can succeed, though only if it is genuine partnership with the host country.
 But I very much doubt whether there is a viable university model in the idea of a multinational university with a global presence across several countries.
 Universities cannot be centrally directed across boundaries in the way some corporates can be; the autonomy of academics alone makes that a somewhat daunting challenge.
 On the whole, I prefer the model of inter-institutional strategic collaboration across multiple countries between sovereign partners.

 I don’t see a future of a small number of globally active, large scale super-universities.
 Or if they did emerge, I’m far from sure that they would be the real powerhouses of innovation and scholarship.
-Unless of course I’m very wrong.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+Unless of course I’m very wrong.higher education, university comment below, or link to this permanent URL from your own site.